amckennafoster/nbidata/docs/curation/curation.md

 [Data dictionaries](https://help.osf.io/hc/en-us/articles/360019739054-How-to-Make-a-Data-Dictionary) tell users what the column names mean, what the data values mean, and anything else that would help someone use the data wisely.

 Create a csv file in your favorite spreadsheet program.
 The data dictionary will define the variables used in all the data files uploaded as one package, under one doi.
 If you have a dataset with more than one data table that each have many of the same variables (e.g. survey data and trap data for the same study subject), make each table its own csv file and list all the variables from each file in the data dictionary file.
-Add the following columns to dataDictionary:
+Add the following columns to the dataDictionary:

 - Variable = Variable (column) name
 - Type = string, integer, double, date, etc
 - Description = A brief description of the variable
 - Units = Units for the variable (e.g. meters).
 If a string, use 'null'
 - Allowed Values = For variables that have a discrete list of values that number fewer than 50, list them here alphabetically, separated by commas.
 For continuous data types, use 'Any'
 - Notes = Add any other useful information to help some one understand the values or the variable.
+One important thing to add is why any missing values exist

 ---